 David Deming is a Professor at the Harvard Kennedy School and the Harvard Graduate School of Education and a research associate at the National Bureau of Economic Research.
 He co-directs the Harvard Inequality and Social Policy program.

-David's research focuses broadly on the economics of skill development, education and the labor market.
 He recently won the David Kershaw Prize for distinguished contributions to the field of public policy and management by a scholar under the age of 40.
+David gave a talk entitled "What Does Education Do?" at the Fall 2018 APPAM Research Conference - here is a copy of the slides, and here is a tweestorm about the talk.

 Along with Raj Chetty and John Friedman, he started the CLIMB (Collegiate Leaders in Increasing MoBility) initiative, a partnership between researchers, policymakers and a diverse group of U.S. colleges and universities.
 CLIMB's goal is to understand the role of higher education in fostering social mobility.
 CLIMB is linking data from hundreds of institutional partners to data on earnings and other long-run outcomes.
 The kickoff conference was on October 30th on the campus of UT-Austin.